 |Scheduled Learning And Teaching Activities||Workshops||3||2:00||6:00||Facilitated by guest lecturers|

 |Guided Independent Study||Student-led group activity||8||1:00||8:00||Blog portfolio & practice development Students use ePortfolio to share work & receive peer feedback|

 Lectures: the first to introduce the module; the remainder to be delivered by a range of guest speakers working in different roles in science communication.
 The guest lectures will showcase the range of careers in science communication, and will explain both the nature of each role and the communication techniques required, allowing students to compare and contrast science communication in different contexts.

-Practical sessions: held after guest lectures.
-Students will work individually to structure and write posts for a university student blog, based on what they have learned from the guest speaker about their career.
+Portfolio development: during personal study time.
+Students will work individually to structure and write posts pitch for a university student blog.
+The post should be inspired by the guest speaker and what they have learned about their career or a topic of interest related to their degree programme.
 This will require the students to engage fully with each guest speaker in the lecture; reinforce the learning from the lectures; and allow the students to develop their written communication skills whilst producing a portfolio of their work.
 Peer feedback on these blogs will enable students to critically reflect on content and communication, enabling students to make an informed decision regarding which blogs to submit for assessment.

-Workshops: The first will involve working with a freelance newspaper journalist, guidance on writing a press release will be given.
+Workshops: The first will provide guidance on writing a press release.
 This knowledge will then be applied throughout the workshop with the end result being the writing of press releases for practice and assessment based on a recent scientific journal article from Newcastle University.
 The second and third workshop will involve practicing good oral presentation skills and the session will cover voice control, body language and good presenting skills.
 Additional and optional further sessions will also be promoted within this module.
 New skills can then be applied in the oral presentations at the end of the course.